Lowe homers, Rays inch past deGrom, Mets 2-1 despite 16 Ks

 FOR THREE

-DeGrom faces a crowded field pursuing his third straight NL Cy Young Award, with Chicago’s Yu Darvish and Atlanta’s Max Fried likely to be his top competitors.
+DeGrom faces a crowded field pursuing his third consecutive NL Cy Young Award, with Chicago’s Yu Darvish and Atlanta’s Max Fried likely to be his top competitors.
 The Mets ace’s ERA rose to 2.14, trailing Fried’s 1.96, but deGrom’s 94 strikeouts lead the group.
 DeGrom and Darvish are tied for the NL lead with 2.7 Wins Above Replacement (WAR) each, per Fangraphs.

+“It’s a short year,” deGrom said.
+“Everybody knew that coming in.
+I wish I had more starts.”

 The Mets went 12-2 in deGrom’s previous 14 starts, but the run support ran out Monday.